Long Island Bedsore Lawyers

 We handle all bedsore injury claims on a contingency basis.
 We charge attorney fees only if we recover compensation for your injuries.

-If you or a loved one has suffered health consequences because of bedsores, contact our Bedsores/Decubitus Ulcers Attorneys by e-mail or call us at 631-451-7900 to set up an appointment.
-We will meet with you at a location that is convenient for you, including your home or the hospital if necessary.
+If you or a loved one has suffered health consequences because of bedsores, contact our Long Island bedsore attorneys by submitting an online form or call us at (631) 451-7900 to set up an appointment.
+We will meet with you at a location that is convenient for you, including your home or the hospital, if necessary.